bdring/Grbl_Esp32/README.md

 - **I/O** - It has just about the same number of pins as an Arduino UNO, the original target for Grbl
 - **Peripherals** - It has more timers and advanced features than an UNO.
 These can also be mapped to pins more flexibly.
 - **Connectivity** - Bluetooth and WiFi built in.
+- **Fast Boot** - Boots almost instantly and does not need to be formally shutdown (unlike Raspberry Pi or Beagle Bone)

 ### Issues / Changes